alexellis/derek/GET.md

     - derek-secret-key
     - derek-private-key
 ```
-Fill out the `application` variable with the ID of the registered Derek GitHub App, and the `installation` variable with the installation ID received when adding Derek to your account.
+Fill out the `application` variable with the ID of the registered Derek GitHub App.

 Validating via a symmetric key is also known as HMAC.
 If the webhook secret wasn't set earlier and you want to turn this off (to edit and debug) then set `validate_hmac="false"`